Ukraine Sets Record Virus Deaths For Third Straight Day - UrduPoint

 Health officials reported 16,669 new infections and 362 deaths, which topped the previous records of 342 set on Wednesday and 333 a day earlier.

-Earlier this week Health Minister Maksym Stepanov warned that the country was "entering a very difficult period".
+Health Minister Maksym Stepanov warned this week that the country was "entering a very difficult period".

-Over the weekend, the capital Kiev reintroduced restrictions to stem the spread of the virus, shutting cultural venues and large shopping centres and limiting restaurants to takeouts.
+The capital Kiev over the weekend reintroduced restrictions to stem the spread of the virus, shutting cultural venues and large shopping centres and limiting restaurants to takeouts.

 Last week, Prime Minister Denys Shmygal warned of the possibility of a new national lockdown and urged regional officials to impose stronger restrictions.